aduros/pjs/README.md

 `LINES`
 : An array containing all the lines that were processed.

+`FILENAME`
+: The name of the current input file, or null if reading from stdin.

 `print()`
 : Prints a value to standard output.
 Objects are converted to JSON.